 34.7 A separate provision is made for each claim or counterclaim made.

-34.8 The principal claimant or counterclaimant shall be required to pay the costs of its request to the Court as soon as it so requests.
-If the advance payment is not made within two (2) months following the notification by the Court, the application shall be deemed to be withdrawn and the parties shall be notified.
+34.8 The principal claimant or counterclaimant shall be required to pay the costs of its request to the Chamber as soon as it so requests.
+If the advance payment is not made the application shall be deemed to be withdrawn and the parties shall be notified.

-34.9 If the claimant or counterclaimant to a proceeding withdraws before any summons is issued, the arbitration costs already paid shall be refunded, after deduction of the costs already borne by the Court.
+34.9 If the claimant or counterclaimant to a proceeding withdraws before any summons is issued, the arbitration costs already paid shall be refunded, after deduction of the costs already borne by the Chamber.

 35.1 Each party to the arbitration proceedings is obliged to produce a statement indicating the identity of any financial third party where that party, its representative or any natural or legal person affiliated with it, has received funds to act or defend in the arbitration proceedings.